 Fates of the Crew

-Initially tied to trees, they were marched approximately 3.5 miles and detained in a cave for two weeks, fed only with a half bowl of rice and occasionally some shark meat.
+Initially the prisoners were tied to trees, they marched approximately 3.5 miles and detained in a cave for two weeks, fed only with a half bowl of rice and occasionally some shark meat.
 During June 1944, they were handcuffed and transported by truck to the 6th Kempei Tai (Military Police) and detained at Tunnel Hill POW Camp.

 By May 1945 Atkiss and Lanigan had both contracted malaria and never received medical treatment.
 As their malaria became worse, both were in a coma for two weeks before they died in captivity.
 Lanigan died on May 29, 1945 and Atkiss died on May 30, 1945.
 Both died in the arms of Kepchia and asked him to visit their families if he survived captivity.
 For unknown reasons, both were declared dead by the Japanese or in error two months later: Lanigan on July 29, 1945 and Atkiss on July 30, 1945.

 Kepchia received no medical attention and his weight dropped from 170 pounds to 74 pounds from dysentery during 17 months of captivity.
 He was subjected to medical experimentation by medical officers Dr. Fushita and Dr. Hirano, including over a hundred injections in each arm with unknown fluids, to test their effects.
 He contracted malaria four times from the injections and suffered from elephantiasis swelling of his testicles, hands, feet and faces.
 All the while, he and the other prisoners were expected to work.

 At the of the Pacific War, Kepchia was the youngest Allied POW to survive captivity at Rabaul.
 On September 7, 1945 Kepchia and other surviving prisoners were liberated on September 7, 1945 by Australian forces.
-They were embarked aboard HMAS Vendetta to Jacquinot Bay.
+They were embarked aboard HMAS Vendetta (D69) to Jacquinot Bay.
 The next day, flown aboard a C-47 from Jacquinot Bay Airfield to New Guinea, then to Leyte were the prisoners recovered for three weeks at a hospital on Leyte before being transported aboard a ship to Seattle.